The 4 Restaurant Processes Worth Automating

 4. Weekly Revenue & Labor Report

-Most restaurant owners either fly blind or spend 45–60 minutes every Monday morning pulling covers, revenue, and labor costs from the POS and formatting them into a spreadsheet.
-Neither situation is acceptable when this entire process can be automated in 30 minutes of weekly execution — delivered to your inbox before your first coffee.
+Most restaurant owners either fly blind on their numbers or spend 45–60 minutes every Monday morning pulling covers, revenue, and labor costs from the POS and formatting a spreadsheet by hand.
+Neither is acceptable when the whole process can run automatically — delivered to your inbox before 7am.

-The data point that most owners are missing is real-time labor percentage.
-Restaurants that track labor as a percentage of revenue weekly rather than monthly catch cost overruns an average of 3 weeks earlier — which is 3 additional weeks to adjust scheduling before it hits the P&L. An automated report does not just save time.
-It gives you information you would not otherwise have until it was too late.
+The number most owners are missing is labor as a percentage of revenue.
+Restaurants that track this weekly rather than monthly catch cost overruns 3 weeks earlier on average — 3 additional weeks to adjust scheduling before it hits the P&L. An automated Monday report does not just save time.
+It tells you something you would not know until it was too late to act on.

 What Does Restaurant Automation Cost?